 (1) Under the Deferred Compensation Plan, directors may elect to defer the annual cash retainer earned for their service as a member of the board of directors.
 Ms. Angelle elected to defer receipt of her annual cash retainer until the earlier of 10 years from the year such amount was earned or her separation from service as a director.
 Mr. Carrig elected to defer receipt of fees over a five-year period beginning in the year of his separation from service as a director.
-Mr. Myers elected to defer receipt of fees until his separation from service as a director.
-Mr. Myers elected to defer receipt of fees until his separation from service as a director.
-Mr. Myers elected to defer receipt of fees until his separation from service as a director.
+Mr. Myers elected to defer receipt of fees over a director.
 Messrs.
 Gaut and Iyyanki were not eligible to receive retainer or committee fees given their positions as executive officers during 2017.